bloominstituteoftechnology/java-SnackBar/README.md

 * install the software needed for the Java Course
 * understand what makes Java a programming language worth studying
-* explain the basic concept of Object Oriented Programming and how they relate to Java
+* explain the basic concept of Object-Oriented Programming and how they relate to Java
-* create and manipulate the base Java types which include Boolean, byte, char (including Strings), short, int, long, float, and double
+* create and manipulate the base Java types, which include Boolean, byte, char (including Strings), short, int, long, float, and double
 * craft multiple Java Classes which include comments, constructors, static and instance variables (fields), accessors, public and private methods and instantiate and use Objects of these classes
 * implement and use the String and Date data types

 ## Introduction

 In this project, you will create a few different Java classes to represent a snack bar in a Java program.
-Variations on the snack bar porject have long been a part of learning Java–ever since Java was first created.
+Variations on the snack bar project have long been a part of learning Java–ever since Java was first created.

 At a high level, you will create snacks, vending machines, and customers.
-You will craft these classes so that all of these objects can interact with each other and keep track of their individual states.
+You will craft these classes so that all of these objects can interact with each other and keep track of their states.

 ## Instructions and Completion Requirements